param087/Pytorch-tutorial-on-Google-colab/Readme.md

-# PyTorch tutorial on google colab nootebook
+# PyTorch tutorial on google colab notebook
 Some notebook contains the installation command for PyTorch but now google colab have pytorch pre-install.
 ### [reference - https://pytorch.org/tutorials/](https://pytorch.org/tutorials/)